mr-Saamy/RL-based-S-boxes/README.md

 # RL-based-S-boxes
-This is the code for the paper 'Exploring Lightweight S-boxes using Cellular Automata and Reinforcement Learning'
+This is the code for the paper 'Exploring Diverse Configurations of Cellular Automata Based S-Boxes Using Reinforcement Learning', which is an extension of the work done in the paper 'Exploring Lightweight S-boxes using Cellular Automata and Reinforcement Learning'

 ## Code
 The code is written in Python 3 and uses the following packages